pagkly/Zed/Investopedia3/Regulation U.md

 Regulation U
 ## What Is Regulation U?

-[Regulation U](https://www.federalreserve.gov/supervisionreg/regucg.htm) is a [Federal Reserve Board](https://www.investopedia.com/terms/f/frb.asp) regulation that governs loans by entities involving securities as collateral and the purchase of securities on margin.
+[Regulation U](https://www.federalreserve.gov/supervisionreg/regucg.htm) is a [[Federal Reserve Board]](https://www.investopedia.com/terms/f/frb.asp) regulation that governs loans by entities involving securities as collateral and the purchase of securities on margin.
 Regulation U limits the amount of [leverage](https://www.investopedia.com/terms/l/leverage.asp) that can be extended for loans secured by securities for the purpose of buying more securities.
-Securities involved typically include [stocks](https://www.investopedia.com/terms/s/stock.asp), [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp), and other market-traded securities.
+Securities involved typically include [[stocks]](https://www.investopedia.com/terms/s/stock.asp), [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp), and other market-traded securities.

 ### Key Takeaways